Frequently Asked Questions about Ketamine

 Insurance doesn’t cover ketamine therapy because it’s not FDA-approved for use on depression.
 In order to obtain approval, the FDA requires extensive trials that are hugely expensive, costing millions of dollars.
 No one is willing to fund these trials, because the cost can never be recovered.
 Ketamine is a fairly inexpensive generic drug that creates only a small profit margin for manufacturers.
 FDA approval won’t change those economics.
 Since ketamine can’t produce blockbuster profits, no for-profit corporation is going to invest millions in FDA trials.

 A total of 6 Ketamine infusions are recommended within a 14-day period.
 That will maximize the ketamine effect on new dendrite and synapse growth.
-Thereafter, patients are placed a maintenance program where they return when they feel it necessary for a single infusion booster (usually once a month).
+Thereafter, patients are placed on a maintenance program where they return when they feel it necessary for a single infusion booster (usually once a month).
 During the maintenance period, the duration of relief following the initial infusions and the first booster, and between subsequent single booster infusions varies between patients.
 The average duration of relief between booster infusions is 3 to 4 weeks.
 There is no way to predict what your needs will be.

 We recommend everyone does at least 5 infusions before terminating.
 If you do not feel any effects after 5 infusions, we deem you a non-responder.
 This happens 15-20% of the time.
 It is frustrating both for you and Innovative.